-The clear liquid diet for the 30 hours before the exam is an essential part of the preparation of the colon to make sure that the colon lining can be well seen.
-Anything that you eat in that period before the exam tends to increase the risk of a poor prep and an exam that will need to be rescheduled and repeated.
+A clear liquid diet is required before the exam.
+It is an essential part of the preparation of the colon to make sure that the colon lining can be well seen.
+Any solid food that you eat in the period immediately before the exam can increase the risk of a poor prep and could result in the exam needing to be rescheduled or repeated.
+If you have an afternoon exam you may be permitted to have a light breakfast the day before.
+This will be decided by your provider.